redhat-developer/service-binding-operator/examples/knative_postgresql_customvar/README.md

 ### Cluster Admin

-The cluster admin needs to install 2 operators into the cluster:
+The cluster admin needs to install operators and a builder image into the cluster:

 * Service Binding Operator
 * Backing Service Operator
+* Service Mesh Opearator
+* Serverless Operator
+* Quarkus Native S2i Builder Image

 A Backing Service Operator that is "bind-able," in other words a Backing Service Operator that exposes binding information in secrets, config maps, status, and/or spec